 The joy of burrata

-In April to mark the occasion of 20 years of the Observer Food Monthly food writer Nigel Slater recently selected his 5 star ingredients.
+To mark the occasion of 20 years of the Observer Food Monthly food writer Nigel Slater selected his 5 star ingredients.
 Foods that had a “moment” in the last 20 years as he put it.

 I’m not sure I had even heard of burrata when we started OFM.
 Now, this quivering, milky egg of cheese has usurped even mozzarella as our go-to fresh cheese.

 What a journey burrata from Puglia has gone on.
 From relatively unknown outside Italy, to the number 3 Best Rated Cheese in the World according to TasteAtlas, the online encyclopedia of flavors and world atlas of traditional dishes, local ingredients, and authentic restaurants.

 Burrata is made from cow’s milk.
 Delicate and less fatty than sheep’s milk, perfect for burrata’s soft, delicate texture and rich, creamy flavor.
 What makes it truly unique is the way it is made.
 The cheese is formed into a pouch and filled with creamy curd and cream, giving it an almost liquid center.
 The pouch is then tied together and served fresh, usually on the same day it’s made.
 It should be eaten within 24 hours of being made.
 The creamy filling is absorbed the longer you leave the burrata, until it more closely resembles mozzarella.

 Burrata – a global cheese